marcingrzejszczak/marcingrzejszczak.github.io/content/newsletter/28/index.md

 ## This Week's Highlight

-### Lukas Lejnik Tweet
+### Łukasz Olejnik Tweet

-Lukas Lejnik shared some sharp thoughts on X this week.
+Łukasz Olejnik shared some sharp thoughts on X this week.
 His perspective on the current state of tech and AI developments is worth your attention if you're thinking critically about where this industry is heading.

 https://x.com/lukolejnik/status/2069166739934367890?s=46